 For the price you can now pick this camera up, its by far the best option for beginners.
 It still shoots the best quality still images of any of the affordable cameras.
 It’s easy to use and to transfer straight from the camera to phone and onto social media.
 It is a little on the bulky side though, so it’s not really pocketable if your looking at carrying it everywhere.
 The battery is replaceable, so you wont need to carry a bulky battery pack if your out all day, just a couple small spare batteries in your pocket.

 With the Insta360 you actually have two options: The Air that works with Android devices via either USB-C or Micro-USB.
 While the flatter Nano is built for iPhones via Lightning.
 Both of them are built to quickly and easily create 360 videos to share and livestream on the social networks of your choice.

 Two 190 degree ultra-wide angle fish-eye lense can shoot 23.88 megapixels, video at 3.5k (nearly 4k).
 Supports QC2.0 quick charge.
-It has IP67 rating for water resistance.
+It has IP67 rating for water resistance, which is splash proof.
 Built in 6-axis anti-shake stabilization.
 Being quite slim should mean it has very good stitching, though it does not have in-camera stitching.
 Instead, the stitching is via its app which is android & iOS compatible.

 Available from Gearbest

 This was a surprise out of the blue camera and with its specs, capabilities and developers support has become my current favourite.
 It’s not the easiest to use, but with it’s regular firmware updates, the developers have ironed out almost all of its floors.